raspberrypilearning/kids-ruby-quiz/worksheet.md

 # Creating your own quiz using Kids Ruby

-Ruby is an easy to learn language that was created in the late 1990s by Yukihiro "Matz" Matsumoto as a general purpose programming language.
-In fact Ruby is the language that is used to create music in Sonic Pi.
-In this tutorial we will create a quiz using a special application called Kids Ruby.
+Ruby is an easy to learn language that was created in the late 1990s by Yukihiro "Matz" Matsumoto as a general-purpose programming language.
+It is the language that is used to create music in Sonic Pi.
+In this tutorial, you will create a quiz using a special application called Kids Ruby.

-###Creating the sequence
+## Creating the sequence

-Our quiz is split into three sections of code
+The quiz is split into three sections of code:

 - An introduction
 - Questions
-- Game Over & Final Score
+- Game over & final score

 So let's step through each of these sections and understand how they work.

-## Step 1: Introduction.
-Welcoming the player
+## Step 1: Introduction, welcoming the player

-In the introduction we first create a variable.
+Firstly, let's create a variable.

-*Variable: A variable is a container into which we can store data.
-Think of it as an empty box, we can put anything inside of it and then name it for later use.*
+*A variable is a container in which we can store data.
+Think of it as an empty box; we can put anything inside it and then name it for later use.*

-In the introduction we create a variable called *answer* and we store a blank value inside of it.
-We we cover why we do this later in the project.
+The following code creates a variable called `answer` and stores a blank value inside it.
+The reason for this will be explained later in the project.

 ```Ruby
 answer = " "
 ```

-Our attention now turns to welcoming the player.
-We use *alert* to create a pop up box that welcomes the player to the game.
+Now let's make a welcome message for the player.
+Use `alert` to create a pop-up box that welcomes the player to the game:

 ```Ruby
 alert "Welcome to the Hour of Code Quiz"
 ```

-Next we create a new variable called *name* and in there we store the answer to a question that we *ask* the player, that question being "What is your name?"
+Next, create a new variable called `name`.
+This is used to store the answer to a question that we ask the player; in this case the question is "What is your name?":

 ```Ruby
 name = ask "What is your name?"
 ```

-For the next line of our quiz we greet the player by their name, which has has been saved as the variable *name*.
-But we do something rather clever with this, we use *alert* to create another pop up box that joins "Hello " and the players name together.
+For the next line of the quiz greet the player by their name, which has has been saved as the variable `name`.
+Let's do something rather clever with this variable.
+Use `alert` to create another pop-up box that joins "Hello " and the player's name together with a plus symbol.
 This is called concatenation.

-*Concatenation: Concatenation is the operation of joining character strings end-to-end.
+*Concatenation is the process of joining character strings end-to-end.
 For example, the concatenation of "snow" and "ball" is "snowball".*

 ```Ruby
 alert "Hello " + name
 ```

-Next we create a new variable called *score* which will contain the players score.
-The initial value stored is zero, which is a number, to be exact it is an integer.
+Next, create a new variable called `score` which will contain the player's score.
+The initial value stored is zero, which is known in programming as an integer.

-*Integer: Is a number that can be written without a decimal place, such as 1, 5 and 9.*
+*An integer is a number that can be written without a decimal place, such as 1, 5 and 9.*

 ```Ruby
 score = 0
 ```

-The last part of our introduction is another *alert* advising the player of their score, which at the start of the game is always zero.
-You can see that we are again using *concatenation* to join "Your score is " to their actual score.
-But can you see that score is a little different?
-Concatenation can only join *strings* together and our score is an *integer* so the two cannot be joined.
-To join them together we must temporarily alter score to become a *string* and this is done via *score.to_s*.
+Finally, let's make another alert showing the player their score, which at the start of the game is always zero.
+We can use concatenation again to join "Your score is " to their actual score.
+But there is a problem, because concatenation can only join *strings* together; so as the score is an *integer* the two cannot be joined.
+To join them together we must temporarily change the score to a string; this is done via `score.to_s`.

-*String: A string is traditionally a sequence of characters, for example "Hello" is a string.*
+*A string is a sequence of characters; for example, "Hello" is a string.*

 ```Ruby
 alert "Your score is " + score.to_s
 ```

-## Step 2: Asking Questions and Working With User Input
+## Step 2: Asking questions and working with user input

-A quiz needs questions, but how do we know if the player has answered them correctly?
+A quiz isn't much fun without questions, but once we add some how do we know if the player has answered them correctly?

-In programming we can compare an answer given by the player to what the correct answer is, and until this answer is correct the player cannot progress through the quiz.
-In Ruby we can instruct the code to repeat a sequence until a certain *condition* is met.
-In this case we ask a question to the user and give them three possible answers, labelled A, B or C
-In the example below, until the player chooses **A** the code will continue to loop.
+In programming we can compare an answer given by the player to the correct answer; until the player's answer is correct they cannot progress through the quiz.
+In Ruby we can repeat a sequence, or *loop*, until a certain *condition* is met.
+In this case we ask a question to the user and give them three possible answers, labelled A, B, and C. In the example below, until the player chooses *A* the code will continue to loop:

 ```Ruby
 until answer == "A"
 ```

-So we have set the condition, now we must create the manner in which we ask the player a question.
-To do this we return to using an *alert*.
-You will see in the Question text there is **\n** this is an instruction to create a new line of text underneath, similar to when you press Enter on your keyboard.
+As we have set the answer condition, now we must create the questions with more `alert`s.
+You will see an *\n* in the question text which is an instruction to create a new line underneath, similar to when you press Enter on your keyboard.

 ```Ruby
   alert "Question 1 - Where does Father Christmas / Santa Claus live?\nA: North Pole.
 B: Santa Monica.
 C: Cambridge"
  ```

-With the question asked we now need to capture their answer and to do that we use *ask* to capture their answer and store it as a variable called *answer*.
-You'll remember that we created a variable called *answer* at the start of the quiz.
-Inside that variable we stored a blank value **" "** we did this so that the program would progress.
-If we hadn't of done this then the quiz would of stopped before it asked the first question.
+We now need to capture the answer; to do that we use `ask` to capture their answer and store it as a variable called `answer`.
+You'll remember that we created this variable at the start of the quiz with a blank value inside.
+We did this so that the program would progress.
+If we didn't do this, the quiz would stop before it asked the first question.

 ```Ruby
   answer = ask "What is your answer?"
  ```

- Now we compare the answer given against the correct answer, and to do this we use an *if* statement.
+ Now we compare the answer given against the correct answer, using an *if* statement.

- *if: A conditional statement, where if the condition is met an action is taken.*
+ *An if statement is conditional; if the condition is met an action is taken.*

- In this quiz we ask

- *if the answer given by the user is not the same as "A"*
+ In this quiz we ask *if the answer given by the user is not the same as "A"*:

 ```Ruby
   if answer != "A"
  ```

- So if the answer given by the player is not the same as the answer that we expected, then an alert is created informing the player of a wrong answer and that they should try again.
+ So if the answer given by the player is not the same as the answer that we expected, then an alert is created informing the player it's wrong and that they should try again:

 ```Ruby
     alert "I'm sorry that's the wrong answer, try again"
   end
 end
 ```

 If the player answers correctly, they will skip past the previous loop and will carry on from this point.
-We create a new *alert* that congratulates the player on their correct answer.
-We then increase their score by 1 point and then inform the player of their current score.
-Lastly we reset the *answer* variable to blank ready for the next question.
+Create a new `alert` that congratulates the player on their correct answer.
+Next, increase their score by one point and tell the player their current score.
+Finally, reset the `answer` variable, ready for the next question.

 ```Ruby
 alert "Correct - Well done!!!"